Canonical URL: https://www.bartlesvilleschools.org/bartlesville-schools-athletics_id132

 The BHS swimming program is a community treasure.
 Bruin swim teams have won 38 Oklahoma State Titles including the past three 6A girl’s titles (2014, 2015 and 2016 seasons).
 Bartlesville swimmers won 11 of the 22 events at the 2017 6A State Championships.
 The girls also dominated the classroom and were honored as State Academic Champions with a 3.98 team GPA.

 Bruin swimming dominance is recognized nationally.
 The National Interscholastic Swim Coaches Association honored 10 Bruins as 2016 National All-Americans.
 United States Swimming selected 5 BHS student-athletes as National Scholastic All-Americans.
+In July 2017, the Bruin swimming head coach was named Oklahoma High School Swim Coach of the Year.

 The Lady Bruin Soccer team consists of about 40 students enrolled in grades 9-12.
 The JV and Varsity teams compete with other teams throughout the state, with the season extending from February to May and containing 18 games and scrimmages.
 Over the last several years, the program has had numerous players named to district and all-state teams.
 After graduation, many Lady Bruins have gone on to play collegiate soccer at various Division 1 and 2 schools.